Share what kind of mom you are!

 When I was young, my mom would joke that the reason she had kids was to get help with chores around the house.
 At least I think she was joking.
 I can’t remember an age when I didn’t have some task assigned to me, but I’m fairly certain I wasn’t mowing the lawn or scrubbing showers at two or three.
 I’m sure that if she could’ve figured out appropriate chores for toddlers, my mom would’ve doled them out!

 The reason parents give big kids chores varies from house to house, but chores for toddlers have their merits, too.
-It’s not necessarily about getting them to contribute to the family or learn responsibility, but chores do help them grow in independence, develop physical skills like dexterity, and build confidence in their ability to accomplish a task.
-I’ve practiced a few chores with my daughter and while they take consistency and follow-up from me, I’ve noticed progress, so I consider it a win!
+Chores help them grow in independence, develop dexterity, and build confidence in their ability to accomplish a task.
+I’ve practiced a few chores with my daughter, and while they take consistency and follow-up from me, I’ve noticed progress, so I consider it a win!
 Give these 7 chores for toddlers a try with your little one.
-You could even use our customizable chore chart to help track accomplishments and celebrate!
+You could even use our toddler chore chart to help track accomplishments and celebrate!

 1. Shoes